Australia-Japan Sport Relations

 In February, the FIFA Women’s World Cup Trophy Tour made its first official stop in Japan.
 Ambassador Hayhurst met with players Homare Sawa and Aya Miyama from Japan’s legendary 2011 Nadeshiko team for the trophy reveal.

-Japanese Diet Member Ms Noda Seiko to take part in the Gender Equality Symposium, held by the Australian Government in the lead up to the 2023 FIFA Women’s World Cup.
+Japanese Diet Member Ms Noda Seiko took part in the Gender Equality Symposium, held by the Australian Government in the lead up to the 2023 FIFA Women’s World Cup.
 The symposium reflected the government’s commitment to inspire action and connection on gender equality and the human rights of women and girls through the power of sport.

 2025 ICF Canoe Slalom World Championships